doitintl/docops/README.md

-# DocOps at DoiT
+# Doing DocOps at DoiT

-*A general, catch-all project for doing DocOps*
+*A miscellaneous collection of DocOps resources*